llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 which eliminates both `loaded` and `redundant`.]_

-Fixing this issue in the current debug information is technically possible, but as noted in the review for the attempted conservative patch, "this isn't something that can be fixed without a lot of work, thus it's safer to turn off for now."
+Fixing this issue in the current debug information is technically possible, but as noted by the LLVM community in the review for the attempted conservative
+patch:

+> _"this isn't something that can be fixed without a lot of work, thus it's
+> safer to turn off for now."_

-The AMDGPU LLVM extensions make this case tractable to support with full generality and composability with other optimizations.
-The expected result of `EarlyCSE` would be:
+The LLVM extensions make this case tractable to support with full generality and composability with other optimizations.
+The expected result of `EarlyCSE` would
+be:

 ```llvm
 define dso_local i32 @foo(i32* %bar, i32 %arg, i32 %more) #0 !dbg !8 {